techflow21/BankingSystem/README.md

 - Postgre SQL for Database.
 _ Authentication with JSON Web Token (JWT).
 - Authorization ( Permission-based Authorization)
-- Docker first containerization of app.
+- Docker for containerization of app.